Why Gatlinburg is a Great Family Vacation

-It’s easy to see why Gatlinburg is a favorite of NOLA residents, you can be in the mountains and surrounded by family fun in a day’s drive.
-There are endless options for lodging, fun, and nature alike.
-We’re here to help you plan the perfect trip for your family!
+It’s easy to see why Gatlinburg is a favorite destination for New Orleans residents; you can be in the mountains and surrounded by family fun in a day’s drive.
+There are endless options for lodging, fun and nature alike.
+We’re here to help you plan the perfect trip for your New Orleans family!

 - Westgate Smoky Mountain Resort with lots of family fun waiting here with multiple pools, indoor water park, zipline, mini golf and just minutes away from other area attractions.
 Pro tip: there is a spa on site and multiple eateries on sight.
 Plus rooms that range from studios to 5 bedroom villas.